Under the Influence with Terry O'Reilly - The Marketing of Taylor Swift: (Taylor's Version)

 sending out hand-picked gifts to fans with handwritten cards.

-She invited fans to come and dance in the video
+She invited fans to come and dance in the video for her monster hit, Shake It Off.

-explained how she relates to them, and gave them meaningful words of support.
+explained how she relates to them,

 So when fans see her supporting bullied fans,

-they rallied behind Swift when her record company bullied her.
+They rallied behind Swift when her record company bullied her.

-shot to the top of the charts.
+And that's why her re-recorded albums shot to the top of the charts.

-Taylor even invites her fans over for cookies.
+And sometimes, Taylor even invites her fans over for cookies.

-Walt Disney once said that the key to success
+Walt Disney once said that the key to success was to give customers.

-was to give customers everything you could possibly give them.
+everything you could possibly give them.

 And Taylor Swift has taken that to heart.